How To Put Backspin On A Golf Ball

 4. Hit as low as possible on the ball before striking the turf

 As golfers, we all want moments like that.
-So let’s dive into the steps of how to put backspin on a golf ball.

 Step 1: Choose the right club